Did you know that more than 3.1 billion people worldwide have email addresses?

 Because, lengthy emails are bulky to read.
 One look at the email and the recipient will be overwhelmed.
 They will either skip it entirely or give it a curiosity glace and not get to the meat of the issue you are trying to discuss.

 Try and get your emails short, and to the point.
 This is especially important if you are sending a cold email or an email to a senior executive who is short on time.
+You can follow one of these cold email templates to help you stay concise.

 Sending unnecessary emails